pimsmath/onlinecourses2020/content/courses/2024-2025/analytic-number-theory/index.md

   - >
     #### Required
       * Undergraduate algebra (groups, rings, fields)
-      * Undergraduate complex analysis)
+      * Undergraduate complex analysis
   - >
     #### Recommended
       * Galois theory
-      * undergratuate introduction to algebraic geometry
+      * Undergraduate introduction to algebraic geometry

 abstract: >
   This course provides an introduction into analytic number theoretic methods with applications to arithmetic geometry.
 We will study Dirichlet series with